mtumilowicz/terraform-basics-modules-workshop/README.md

 1. https://www.terraform.io/docs/language/dependency-lock.html
     A Terraform configuration may refer to two different kinds of external dependency that come from outside of its own codebase:

-    Providers, which are plugins for Terraform that extend it with support for interacting with various external systems.
-    Both of these dependency types can be published and updated independently from Terraform itself and from the configurations that depend on them.
-    For that reason, Terraform must determine which versions of those dependencies are potentially compatible with the current configuration and which versions are currently selected for use.

     Version constraints within the configuration itself determine which versions of dependencies are potentially compatible, but after selecting a specific version of each dependency Terraform remembers the decisions